Midway School serves 690 students in grades Prekindergarten-5.

 Reading/Language Arts Proficiency

-Midway School's student population of 595 students has declined by 8% over five school years.
+Midway School's student population of 690 students has grown by 5% over five school years.

 Total Classroom Teachers